NeXX451/PDFMastery/README.md

 # PDF Mastery
 - This is a simple Python Script to "edit" pdf files.
 It can unlock them, if they are password protected.
-  It can merge, rotate, cut and split pdf files.
+  It can merge, rotate, cut and split pdf files,...

-- All the pdf files to be modified must be in the same folder as pdfMastery.py.

-- Requirements are (if you want to use source code): python 3. pikepdf tkinter
+- Requirements are (if you want to use source code): python 3.10 pikepdf tkinter